 That’s why I say live in the moment.
 Don’t let your mind go into an overexcitement or demotivating state.
 I know it feels good in theory but tough in practice, you can achieve it with a lot of practice.
 One way is to start practicing alone more and more and work on your mind as well to take your mental toughness in tennis to the next level.

 This technique works well for me.
 The idea is to keep your movement pattern unpredictable, it helps lose stress and pressure as well.
 Another benefit of this technique is that it puts your opponent under pressure because they have to be very alert about your movement.

-Have you have ever noticed that whenever you are under pressure your breathing pattern changes.
+Have you ever noticed that whenever you are under pressure your breathing pattern changes?
 This is where we start making mistakes and in tennis, we start losing points.

-What you have to do is take long breathes and try to keep breathing in a normal routine because your body needs air to do proper functions, and think about the right decisions.
+What you have to do is take long breaths and try to keep breathing in a normal routine because your body needs air to do proper functions, and think about the right decisions.